feihong/cooking/beans-sausage-kale-soup.md

  - Parboil kale leaves for a minute or so
  - Add kale leaves and remaining sausage (sliced)
  - Simmer for 3-5 minutes

+## Notes

+Great northern beans take 25 to 30 minutes to cook in pressure cooker, but since I am using an electric pressure cooker, I should subtract 2 minutes to account for the fact that natural pressure release takes longer for electric cookers.